 Why My iPhone Won't Charge?
 Here is What To Do

 "My iPhone battery dies!"
 This is probably one of the modern horror stories in our daily life.
 And thing could be worse - your iPhone won't charge.
-To get you out of the nightmare, here is what to do to deal with charging problem on iPhone 7/SE//6 plus/6/6s/5s/5c.
+To get you out of the nightmare, here is what to do to deal with charging problem on iPhone X/8/7/SE//6s/6.

 First thing first, you should make sure that your iPhone really has a charging problem.
 As we all know, if the iPhone is charging, there is a lightning bolt beside the battery icon in the status bar, or a battery icon on the lock screen.

-After you are sure that your iPhone is really not charging, you can fix the charging problem by taking a good look at the four components that are involved: USB cable, charger, charging port and iPhone itself.
+After you are sure that your iPhone is really not charging or has a charging problem, you can fix it by taking a good look at the four components that are involved: USB cable, charger, charging port and iPhone itself.
+If the hardware goes well, the charging problems might be attributed to your iPhone system issues.

 In fact, USB cable is covered under the iPhone' s warranty.
 Therefore, for those users whose iPhones are still under warranty, you can go to local Apple Store with the old cable and get a free new lightning cable.